Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ## 🗿 Anti-Tamper Measures

-- `qslcl.elf` employs advanced anti-tamper and self-defense mechanisms to protect its integrity and functionality.
+- `qslcl.elf/bin` employs advanced anti-tamper and self-defense mechanisms to protect its integrity and functionality.
 Any attempt to modify, reverse engineer, or interfere with the ELF's logic will result in:

 1. Immediate detection and logging of the intrusion.